nebo56/PhD-Thesis/README.md

 - merge_3SS_5SS-coverage.py (merge 3' and 5' flanking splice sites)
 - draw_HeatMap.R (draw a final heatmap)
 - make_RNA-maps.sh (main script)

+Chapter 5: Branch Points
+- BEDsum.py (add count based on the number of overlapping cDNA-start positions)
+- BranchPoint-detection.sh (main script)
+- flankBEDpositions.py (flank splice site positions)
+- get_branch_point_candidates.py (filter cDNA sequences that ends with AG)
+- set_branch_point_position.py (set 1 nt position upstream from cDNA-start as branch point position)
+- swap_barcodes_to_header.py (move random barcode UMI from the iCLIP fasta sequence to its header)
+- transition_ratio.py (count a genomic transitions on first nucleotide from each read.
+Input file must be in SAM format)
+- trimSAM.py (trim cDNAs that contain a genomic A mutation at the first nucleotide in the SAM sequence file)

 # Common scripts
  - other scripts (kmer finder, flanking BED positions, density of deletions across all cDNAs, density of C to T transitions)